HackBulgaria/ApplicationFall2016/3-Strings-and-Numbers/README.md

 * Input set is `"abcdefghijklmnopqrstuvwxyz!"#$%&\'()*+,-./:;<=>?@[\\]^_{|}~"`
 * If after decoding there are numbers with leading zeroes, ignore them.
 * Results can get very large.
 Tackle it with big integers.

+Output should be the sum of all numbers in the string.

 ## Examples